 - I need to brush up and actually use my navigation skills.
 A non-system trail — and my own stupidity — helped to maintain my fiction that I was on the Mary Hollow Trail when I wasn’t.
 A working GPS would have alerted me to the problem, but I realize now that I’ve become too reliant on it.
 Using the map and compass would also have told me I was off course.

 - I made the correct decision to bail when I did.
 I’m tempted to say “Trust your gut.” 🙂 Had I gone on and tried to complete the loop, I’ve no idea where I would have ended up, or when it would have dawned on me that I wasn’t on the Mary Hollow Trail.
 In a way I was lucky to be taken ill, it saved me from getting further into the mire.

-- With my hammock, food, water filter, and gear I could have survived easily for quite a while if I’d been unable to get myself out, even if the weather turned bad.
+- I wasn’t in any danger.
+This wilderness is tiny.
+With my hammock, food, water filter, and gear I could have managed easily for quite a while if I’d been unable to get myself out (self-rescue in the official parlance), even if the weather turned bad.
 However, being in the wrong place would have delayed my being found.
 So, I think I see a personal satellite locator beacon with 2-way communications in my near future.
 Yes, I know this contradicts my statement on relying on technology.
 However, if it fails I’ll know and be able to take appropriate steps.

 - I have to face up to the fact that the possibility of my encountering a serious medical emergency while solo backpacking increases with each year (my family has a history of health problems, and that’s one of the reasons why I’m out backpacking — to keep fit).